markqvist/Reticulum/README.md

  - UDP over IP networks

 ## What is currently being worked on?
- - Delay/disruption tolerant bundle transfers
+ - Delay/disruption tolerance
+ - API documentation
  - Useful example programs and utilities
- - API documentation
- - A messaging protocol built on Reticulum, see [LXMF](https://github.com/markqvist/lxmf)
+ - A generic message transfer protocol built on Reticulum, see [LXMF](https://github.com/markqvist/lxmf)
  - A few useful-in-the-real-world apps built with Reticulum

 ## Can I use Reticulum on amateur radio spectrum?